Marcos14Almeida/Marcos14Almeida/README.md

 ### Oi, eu sou Marcos 👋

-- 🔭 AI'm currently doing a master's degree in artificial intelligence at Unicamp.
+- 🔭 AI'm currently doing a master's degree in ML-based unsupervised anomaly detection in time-series at Unicamp.
-- 🧑‍💼 I work as a Trainee in a Startup with Machine Learning using Python and SQL to solve problems.
+- 🧑‍💼 I work as a Trainee in a Startup with Machine Learning using Python and SQL.
-- 👨‍🏫 I am an Electrical Engineer graduated from Unicamp, and Electronics Technician.
+- 👨‍🏫 I am an Electrical Engineer graduated from Unicamp with a MBA in Big Data and Business Analytics, and Electronics Technician.
 - 💰 I founded a startup called Davai, a music social network app.
 I was the developer and led the UX/UI development of this music social network, for people to form bands, friendships, go to concerts together and much more.
 - 📚 Last Book I Read: Storytelling with Data